-Rocky Mountain National Park was disregarded for the greater part of a century in favour of tried-and-true beauties like the Grand Canyon, Yellowstone, and Yosemite.
-However, significant increases in annual visitor numbers over the last 10 years have allowed Rocky Mountain National Park to climb the rankings to become not just Colorado’s most popular national park, but also the third most visited national park in the United States.
+For the better part of a century, Rocky Mountain National Park was overlooked in favor of tried-and-true natural wonders like the Grand Canyon, Yellowstone, and Yosemite.
+However, during the previous ten years, huge gains in annual visitor numbers have allowed it to ascend the ranks to become not just Colorado’s most popular national park, but also the third most visited national park in the country.

 Where is Rocky Mountain National Park?

-Rocky Mountain National Park is located in northeast Colorado, about 90 minutes north of Denver, Colorado’s “Mile High City.”
-To the east and west of the park, respectively, are the charming villages of Estes Park and Grand Lake, while Boulder, Winter Park, Lyons, and Granby are all within driving distance.
+This is about 90 minutes north of Denver, Colorado’s “Mile High City,” in northeast Colorado.
+The lovely villages of Estes Park and Grand Lake lie to the east and west of the park, respectively, while Boulder, Winter Park, Lyons, and Granby are all within driving distance.

 How to get there?

-One of the best aspects of the Rockies is how easily they can be reached from Denver.
-You can drive from Denver to Rocky Mountain National Park in less than two hours, whether you’re coming from the east or west side of town.
-The closest major airport to Rocky Mountain National Park is Denver International Airport (DEN).
-You can take a commercial shuttle service directly to Estes Park from here.
-You can also take the Greyhound bus service, which runs between Denver and Granby.
+One of the best things about the Rockies is how accessible they are from Denver.
+Whether you’re travelling from the east or west side of town, you can get to Rocky Mountain National Park in under two hours.
+Denver International Airport is the closest major airport (DEN).
+From here, a commercial shuttle service will transport you directly to Estes Park.
+You can also travel between Denver and Granby using the Greyhound bus service.

-Rocky Mountain National Park is open 24 hours a day, 365 days a year, rain, snow, or sun.
+This Park is open 24 hours, also in rain, snow, or sun.
 However, due to seasonal closures of specific facilities and roads, you may not be able to visit all places depending on the weather and time of year.
 To minimize disappointment, it’s wise doing your homework before embarking on your vacation.
 Due to COVID-19, the park’s operations are now restricted.
 Check out Rocky Mountain’s Current Conditions for the most up-to-date COVID status and frequent updates.

 Park Entrance Fee

-Entrance costs to the park are $20 per person, $35 per vehicle, and $35 per motorcycle on a daily basis.
-These charges are valid for seven days.
-A $70 Rocky Mountain Annual Park Pass is good for a year from the date of purchase.
+On a daily basis, the park charges $20 per person, $35 per vehicle, and $35 per motorcycle.
+For a period of seven days, these charges are valid.
+A Rocky Mountain Annual Park Pass costs $70 and is valid for one year from the date of purchase.